rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/epmp1000_cmd_exec.md

 This module exploits an OS Command Injection vulnerability in Cambium ePMP 1000 (<v2.5) device management portal.
-It requires any one of the following login credentials - admin/admin, installer/installer, home/home - to execute arbitrary system commands.
+It requires any one of the following login credentials to execute arbitrary system commands:

+1. admin/admin
+2. installer/installer
+3. home/home

 ## Verification Steps